francisphamsd/crime-data-exploration/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-The source code, data, and tableau viz can be found at my [GitHub](https://github.com/francisphamsd/CrimeDataExploration.git)
+The source code, data, and tableau viz can be found on my [GitHub](https://github.com/francisphamsd/CrimeDataExploration.git)

 ### Prerequisites